 Is Medicaid best for you?

 While Medicaid is available year-round, not everyone qualifies for it.
-Thirty-seven states, including the District of Columbia, have expanded Medicaid to those with incomes at or below 133%.
+Thirty-nine states, including the District of Columbia, have expanded Medicaid to those with incomes at or below 133%.
 Otherwise, you must meet your state’s program criteria.

 How to Choose the Right Health Plan for You